daemon-ai/architectures/README.md

 - [Transformers are SSMs: Generalized Models and Efficient Algorithms Through Structured State Space Duality](http://arxiv.org/abs/2405.21060)
 - [The Illusion of State in State-Space Models](http://arxiv.org/abs/2404.08819)
   - [Liquid Structural State-Space Models](http://arxiv.org/abs/2209.12951)
+  - We show how SSMs can be extended to close the gap in expressive power with RNNs, allowing them to express S5.
+Two simple extensions can bring about this increase in expressive power, assuming layer input dimension k > 1.
+First, adding a nonlinearity makes the SSM into an RNN, adding expressive power but degrading parallelism.
+On the other hand, allowing  ̄ Ai to be input-dependent makes the SSM more like a weighted finite automaton (WFA; Mohri, 2009), adding expressive power while remaining parallelizable.
 - [BlackMamba: Mixture of Experts for State-Space Models](http://arxiv.org/abs/2402.01771)
 - [Zamba: A Compact 7B SSM Hybrid Model](http://arxiv.org/abs/2405.16712)
 - [Jamba: A Hybrid Transformer-Mamba Language Model](http://arxiv.org/abs/2403.19887)